-7.1 The Council also appoints a number of other committees to undertake functions on its behalf that cannot be undertaken by the Executive.
+The Council also appoints a number of other committees to undertake functions on its behalf that cannot be undertaken by the Executive.
+These include the Regulatory Services Committee (which deals with planning issues), the Audit Committee and the Pensions Committee.

-8. The Council's Officers
+8. The Council's staff

-8.1 The Council has Officers to give advice, implement decisions and manage the day-to-day delivery of its services.
-Some Officers have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
-A code of practice governs the relationships between Officers and Councillors.
+The Council has staff to give advice, implement decisions and manage the day-to-day delivery of its services.
+Some staff have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
+A code of practice governs the relationships between staff and members of the Council.